danmbrown/city-of-whispers/Playbooks/Skyline.md

 ## The Watcher
 Favored Attribute: Network

->*The city is a great machine, an intricate connection of cogs and wheels ever ticking through infinite calculations.
+>*The city is a great chessboard, an ever-shifting flow of moves and counter-moves: strategem, maneuvers, and gambits.
 It would be easy to lose track of everything going on, but not for you.*

 ## Moves